-The control nodes (MCN/RCN) and the geo-control nodes (Geo-MCN/RCN) are the default global virtual overlay transit nodes in a network.
-Enabling hub-and-spoke communication as part of global settings allows all the sites to use the control nodes as transit nodes, by default, for site-to-site communication.
-If you disable hub-and-spoke communication, ensure that there are site-specific rules that enable the non-control node to act as transit nodes.
+You can specify the control nodes (MCN/RCN) and the geo-control nodes (Geo-MCN/RCN) to act as the default global virtual overlay transit nodes in a network.
+Enabling hub-and-spoke communication as part of global settings allows all the sites to use the configured control nodes as transit nodes, by default, for site-to-site communication.